koen-sikkema/Wound-Classification-DL/README.md

 #### 🛠️ Preprocessing Strategies
 To handle the above challenges, the following preprocessing techniques were used:
 - **Image Resizing**: All images were resized to a uniform resolution to ensure consistency in input dimensions for the model.
-- **Aspect Ratio Standardization**: Images were padded or cropped to maintain aspect ratios wherever possible.
 - **Data Augmentation**:
   - Techniques like rotation, flipping, and shifting adjustments were applied to increase the diversity of training data, especially for underrepresented classes.